uc-r/uc-r.github.io/datawrangling/week-5.md

 ## Homework

 Create an HTML R Markdown document named “week-5.Rmd”.
 Title this HTML document “Week 5 Homework” and be sure to include your name in the YAML.
-Download this data: XX.
+Download this data: &nbsp; <a href="https://www.dropbox.com/sh/qgv90e945updkzq/AADpwjjWq-7u3IArV0rYl3-9a?dl=1" style="color:black;"><i class="fa fa-cloud-download" style="font-size:1em"></i></a>.
 There are multiple data sets[^data] in this file and a short decription of each variable is provided [here](http://uc-r.github.io/data_wrangling/week-5-assignment-data).

 With these available data sets perform the following exercises: